jehnsun/DataPortfolio/README.md

 **Code:** [Laptop Specifications for Digital Applications](https://github.com/jehnsun/case_study_laptop_specifications_9_23_24/blob/main/SQL%20script%20for%20laptops.sql)

-**Goal:** Create a reference point, of laptop specifications, for developers to use to create their program.
+**Goal:** Create a reference point of laptop specifications, for developers to use to create their program.

 **Description:** The data offers insight about 3000+ laptops within the market; this includes: model number, manufacturer, CPU, GPU, RAM, storage, and many more.
 By breaking down the data into price ranges, one is able to understand the price range in which majority of laptops fall under.
 This is valuable as it allows developers to create a program that most consumers can run and limit the amount of potential bugs at launch.